hweifluids/Nek5000W/README.md

 # Nek5000W

 The Native Windows implementation of NEK5000.

 The platform adaptation is by Huanxia Wei, not by the Nek5000 team.
 Therefore, do not disturb original Nek5000 team for the adaptation bugs of Nek5000W.
-For new feature, functions or new debugs from Nek5000 original repo, if you need an update to obtain them, let me know.
+For new features, functions or new debugs from Nek5000 original repo, if you need an update to obtain them, let me know.

 Enjoy your colorful funny drawings, ha.

 See windows version of NekRS in my another repo with GPU support.